kyledavis109/Kyles-React-Spotify-App/README.md

 ### Getting Started

-***Please start with getting the back end server setup first before this front end located at https://github.com/kyledavis109/React-Express.
-You will need the back end server up and running before you can launch the front end.
+***Please start with getting the API setup first before this frontend application located at https://github.com/kyledavis109/React-Express.
+You will need the API up and running before you can launch the front end.
 The back end also includes documentation on setting up a Spotify Developer account and obtaining a Client ID and a Client Secret.***

 #### Installation